Amanster23/WEB250-Aman-Malik/README.md

 ## Assignment 11

 In this session, we started to learn about cookies and sessions.
 A cookie is a piece of data stored on users computer/web browser by the web browser.
 A session is a series of related browser requests that come from the same client during a certain time period.
 Cookies are stored on your computer by websites via the browser.
 When you revisit a site, the browser sends those cookies to that site so that the site can serve you customized information based on your previous activity on the site.
 During the assignment, I started to understand a little more with the use of the example code.
 I am still working on it, but I am excited to figure it all out.

+## Assignment 12

+In this session, we started to learn about REST APIs.
+To interact with a REST API, you typically use HTTP requests such as GET, POST, PUT, and DELETE.
+These requests allow you to retrieve, create, update, or delete data from the API's database.
+Each API endpoint represents a specific piece of data, such as a user profile or as we did this assignment, a tax rate.
+I feel like I am learning but it is taking a lot longer than expected, and the assignments seem to be getting more difficult.
+I am realizing that I need to start putting more time than I already am into these assignments, and I plan to do that for final weeks of class.